 What if the hairs are in the eyes?

 I have had no personal experience with this, but heat might work in this case as well.
 Always see a doctor or ophthalmologist first.
 If no doctor is available or if you are a doctor looking for treatment options, continue reading.
 There are two problems to tackle: both the mechanical and the chemical irritation of the hairs.
 The first can to some extent be dealt with by briefly rinsing the eyes with lukewarm water.
 Important: do not rub, as this may aggravate the penetration of hairs.
 To neutralise the chemical irritation, use the infrared heat lamp.
 In case of a 150 Watt lamp use a distance of around 20 cm while keeping eyes closed.
 Take care not to overheat the eyes!
 Try this at your own risk.
 Check this Dutch study (2020) with conventional treatment advice for ocular complications of oak processionary caterpillar setae in the Netherlands.
 In rare cases serious reduction of vision or blindness can occur, even months after OPM exposure.
+In many cases the eye heals by itself over time.

 What if the hairs got in the airways?